Jeff "Swampy" Marsh

 While in England, Marsh worked on several animated programs, including Postman Pat and Bounty Hamster, and worked for BKN New Media Ltd. to produce several feature films.
-After six years living in England, Marsh was asked by his longtime partner Dan Povenmire to help produce Phineas and Ferb in 2007, a concept the two had while working together on Rocko's Modern Life.
-Marsh accepted and moved back to the United States; the series has since garnered Marsh two Emmy Awards nominations for songwriting.
+After six years living in England, Marsh was asked by his longtime partner Dan Povenmire to help produce Phineas and Ferb, a concept the two had while working together on Rocko's Modern Life.
+Marsh accepted and moved back to the United States.
+Since premiering in 2007, the series has since garnered Marsh two Emmy Awards nominations for songwriting.
 After Phineas and Ferb, Marsh and Povenmire created and produced Milo Murphy's Law, which premiered in 2016.
-Together they created a second Phineas and Ferb film in 2020, called Candace Against the Universe.
+In 2020, they produced a second Phineas and Ferb film, Candace Against the Universe.

 Early life

 Born as Jeffrey Kent Dudman on December 9, 1960, in Santa Monica, California, he was raised in a large and complicated blended family, which included his stepfather Bill Marsh (who later adopted Swampy and changed his last name to Marsh).
 Growing up, he never felt the dynamic was treated in the media coherently enough to make it seem "normal”, which Marsh felt was unjustified since the majority of his friends were from either divorced or blended familial structures.

 Marsh spent his summer vacations being active, going outside and digging trenches and tunnels, building tree houses, and constructing forts.
+He also had a wonderful childhood watching cartoons as a kid.
+His cartoon heroes were Hanna-Barbera and King Features Syndicate cartoons.
 He and his family were engrossed in several musical activities, with musical background dating back to Les Brown, Marsh's grandfather.
 His household was filled with several different musical instruments and over the years, Marsh learned to play the banjo, trombone, trumpet, and guitar.
 As Marsh recalls, he would "sing into fake microphones and create full rock bands with [his] friends and family."

-In both high school and college, Marsh took architectural drawing courses and also took part in a few theater productions, which each helped him understand the view of a set builder.
+Throughout high school and college, Marsh took architectural drawing courses and participated in theater productions.
+He developed an understanding of the view of a set builder.